 - Others entities – This essentially relates to a large entity.
-Any enterprise which doesn’t qualify as a small entity will be covered under this heading.
+Any enterprise which doesn’t qualify as any entity not mentioned above, will be covered under this heading.

 Professional patent fee

 If you hire a patent firm or a patent expert, professional fee of the patent firm will also be applicable in addition to the government fee.
 Although, it is not mandatory to hire a patent firm and you can undertake the whole patent process yourself; it is highly recommended to take professional expertise if you are serious about protecting your invention.

 The right professional firm can provide immense value to your invention and help you put across an application in the best manner possible.
 However, this professional help comes at a cost and this cost as mentioned earlier can account for 75 to 95% of the total fee.
 If you are not sure where to look for high quality patent firms, you should definitely check out Zatalyst’s list of premier patent and IPR firms in India.

 Total patent costs: Step by step from filing to grant

 In order for you to estimate the cost of the entire process, certain important mandatory and optional steps have been listed herein below in the table along with fee involved, process timelines and turnaround time.

-Further, a professional fee range (for premier patent firms in India) is provided as the professional fee can vary significantly from one firm to another.
+Further, a professional fee range (for premier patent firms in India) is provided as the professional fee can vary significantly from one patent firm to another.
 It should also be noted that certain patent firms may charge more or less depending on the amount of work required, volumes, etc. Please also note that the pricing is indicative to help you make your decision whether the fees involved justify the return on investment or you can budget for it accordingly.
 If you have a tight budget, just let us know and we will connect you with premier firms offering friendly patent prices.